-An inside look at the residential real estate market in Southeast Texas including: the hottest neighborhoods, proven home selling strategies, home buying and negotiating tactics, median prices by neighborhood, current school rankings, average days homes are on the market, and professional advice on how to get the best deal when buying or selling a home.
+An inside look at the residential real estate market in Southeast Texas including: the hottest neighborhoods, proven home selling strategies, home buying and negotiating tactics, median prices by neighborhood, average days homes are on the market, and professional advice on how to get the best deal when buying or selling a home.

 Interesting article by Inman News.
 Click link to read full story.
 Good news for the national housing market as inventories of unsold homes are shrinking.